Skip to content

 • Decreased appetite

-• Recurring or chronic infections in areas such as the skin, lungs, or kidneys
+• Frequent or ongoing infections, such as those affecting the skin, lungs, or kidneys

 At What Point Should You Seek Medical Attention?

-“Not everyone with any or all of these symptoms has leukemia, so there’s no need to assume the worst,” said Dr. Feiner.
+“Not everyone who experiences these symptoms has leukemia, so there’s no need to assume the worst,” said Dr. Feiner.
 “But that doesn’t mean you should ignore them, either.”

 Learn how leukemia is diagnosed.
 If you’ve been diagnosed with leukemia, find out more about leukemia treatment at Rocky Mountain Cancer Centers.